konikvranik/3D-print/README.md

-# mazda6-parts
+# Models of spare parts for Mazda 6 GY to pring on 3d printer

-spare parts for Mazda 6 GY
+Nowadays just shutter for trunk roller